-- " The RIT-T identifies the investment option that maximises net economic benefits in the National Electricity Market and, where applicable, meets the relevant service and technical standards set out in the NER, or in other applicable regulatory instruments (including safety-related requirements). - " It involves consultation on an economic cost benefit assessment, which ranks different project options - typically involving both network and non-network technologies - to identify the 'preferred option' (the option with the highest ranking). - " A RIT-T is required whenever the most expensive credible option has an estimated capital cost above \$7 million a threshold reviewed every three years. - The test should use the central cost estimate in determining whether this threshold is met or not. - This test should subtract any financial or capital contributions from any external parties (eg, governments, generators and customers) from the capital cost for comparing to this threshold 5 - " For some repex projects, the \$7 million threshold test should be applied to an overall replacement program (the cost of which may therefore be above the threshold) requiring a RIT-T, rather than to each individual replacement project. - The threshold applies to the entire program cost, ie, it should not be applied to the annual cost of the program. - A RIT-T is only required to be applied to an asset replacement program to address an identified need where that program involves proactive replacement (ie, replacing assets prior to failure), as opposed to reactive replacement (ie, replacing assets when they fail outright, or fail serviceability tests). - " Additional exemptions exist for when an investment does not require the RIT-T to be applied - however these are not used often in practice. - " The RIT-T is not required for general business capital expenditure that does not form part of the network, ie, that is not used to convey and control the conveyance of electricity, such as IT, communication systems, property and vehicle fleet.
-Connection assets are also not part of the network and thus are exempt from a RIT-T process. (with the exception of connection between transmission and distribution networks)6 - " If a RIT-T is cancelled before it is finalised, the TNSP should clearly set out, and publish, the reasons that led to the cancellation of the particular RIT-T assessment. - " Following completion of a RIT-T, the TNSP should monitor whether there is a material change in circumstances that could affect the preferred option identified in the PACR.
+- The RIT-T identifies the investment option that maximises the net economic benefit5and, where applicable, meets the relevant service and technical standards set out in the NER, or in other applicable regulatory instruments (including safety-related requirements). - It involves consultation on an economic cost benefit assessment, which ranks different project options typically involving both network and non-network technologies to identify the 'preferred option' (the option with the highest ranking). - A RIT-T is required whenever the most expensive credible option has an estimated capital cost above \$8 million a threshold last updated on 1 January 2025 and reviewed every three years. - The test should use the central cost estimate in determining whether this threshold is met or not. - This test should subtract any financial or capital contributions from any external parties (eg, governments, generators and customers), including the present value of any concessional financing that will be shared with customers, from the capital cost for comparing to this threshold.6 - For some repex projects, the \$8 million threshold test should be applied to an overall replacement program (the cost of which may therefore be above the threshold) requiring a RIT-T, rather than to each individual replacement project. - The threshold applies to the entire program cost, ie, it should not be applied to the annual cost of the program. - A RIT-T is only required to be applied to an asset replacement program to address an identified need where that program involves proactive replacement (ie, replacing assets prior to failure), as opposed to reactive replacement (ie, replacing assets when they fail outright, or fail serviceability tests). - Additional exemptions exist for when an investment does not require the RIT-T to be applied - however these are not used often in practice.